jwasinger/eth-selfdestruct-analysis-3/README.md

 	order by accounts_balances.balance desc limit 10;
 ```

-##### count of create2-containing creators with recent activity that have selfdestructable children at previously-reinited addresses
+##### count of recently-active create2-containing creators that have selfdestructable children at previously-reinited addresses
 ```
 select count(*) from contracts
 	left join address_traces on (address_traces.address = contracts.address)